kwhite2/git/sections/05-creating-a-syllabus-file.md

 # 5. Creating a Syllabus File

 The next step is to _initialize_ the project folder that we want Git to track.
+Even though we configured Git for our computer, Git doesn't start tracking every single file on our computer.
+That would turn into a headache quickly.
+We only want Git to track changes for files within specific folders/projects.

 When we initialize a folder, we are telling Git to pay attention to it.
 This only needs to happen once because what is actually happening through this process is Git is adding a hidden subfolder within your folder that houses the internal data structure required for version control.
+After initialization, Git is ready to track the files within the folder.
+The folder is now considered a Git _repository_.

 First, use `cd`, navigate to the `git-practice` folder (inside `projects`).
 From your home directory, you can do all of them in one command by typing the following into your terminal: